 To make your kegerator at home, you’ll need a fridge, a kegerator conversion kit, keg, screwdrivers, power drill, hacksaw, and measuring tape.

-- Find top mini fridges for kegerator conversion.
-Such a fridge should fit both the CO2 canister and a full-sized keg
+First of all, buy one of these mini fridges ready for kegerator conversion.
+Such a fridge should fit both the CO2 canister and a full-sized keg.

 - As per the instructions on the kegerator conversion kit, modify your fridge